11 min read

 Principle 1: Consistency Builds Citability

 The executives who build genuine authority publish regularly, even when individual pieces aren't perfect.
 AI systems learn to associate consistent, topically coherent publishing with genuine expertise.
-Sporadic brilliance loses to steady competence every time.
+Sporadic brilliance tends to lose to steady competence.

 Principle 2: Voice Documentation